North facing house orientation

 Optimal house orientation is one of the keys to sustainable living.
 By placing your home in a spot that can leverage the sun's path and natural breezes, you create a more comfortable space that's budget-friendly to run.

-To find out just how much orientation matters, let's first explore what it is, why north-facing is often ideal, and what other orientations can offer.
+To find out just how much orientation matters, let's first explore what it is, why a north-facing home in Australia is often ideal, and what other orientations can offer.